hp294/co886-g6-wiki/CO886_G6_Documentation/Quality-Assurance.md

 3. Success and error sounds are clear and distinct.

 Tests:<br>
-1. Write a JUnit test to test for a success sound effect for all instances of successful command or compilation.
+1. The success sound plays for successful commands and compilations.
-2. Write a JUnit test to test for an error sound effect for all instances of unsuccessful command or compilation.
+2. The Error sound plays for unsuccessful commands and compilations.
+3. The success and error sounds are clear and distinct.

 **3.1.3 Icon size testing**